ontio/Anniversary/README.md

 You can find the Ontology MainNet code [here](https://github.com/ontio/ontology).

 #### How to submit code?
 After completing development and testing, developers must call the registry contract to record their ONT ID and contract hash (SHA-256) on the blockchain.
+You'll have to pay 0.01 ONG for calling this contract as transaction fee.
 The tutorial is [here](register_tool/README.md).

 After completing the above steps, developers need to submit their contract source code via [submission form](http://bit.ly/2XuH0Qb).
 The information you need to submit includes: